SockDrawer/SockBot/docs/configuration.md

 other than [TheDailyWTF] will likely want to override this list to map onto their categories.

 ### cooldownPeriod
-This option sets the period of time in miliseconds that trust level 1 users will be prevented from interacing with the bot after an initial interaction.
+This option sets the period of time in milliseconds that trust level 1 users will be prevented from interacting with the bot after an initial interaction.
 This limits possible bot abuse from low trust users.
 This cooldown can be disabled by setting this value to `0` if desired.